 What is Hoarding?

 Clearly there is a difference between owning things and being owned by them.
-To a large extent what we own contributes to our identity and to a large degree, we are what we possess.
+What we own contributes to our identity, and to a large extent, we are what we possess.
 The difficulty arises when our possessions take over our lives.

 What are the first signs of hoarding?